 Signs You’re Experiencing Brake Failure

-If you notice these signs, it’s important that you get to safety and have your car serviced as soon as possible.
+If you notice these signs, you must get to safety and have your car serviced as soon as possible.

 - It takes longer to stop your vehicle: An increase in stopping distance indicates that your brakes may be struggling.